Rocket-007/Crossword-Layout-Generator-in-GDScript-better-verson-/README.md

 # Crossword-Layout-Generator-in-GDScript-better-verson-

-This is a port of a program written in python.
-Given a list of words, this program arranges them into a crossword grid?
+## This is port on [bryanhelmig's](https://github.com/jeremy886/crossword_helmig) program written in python.

+Given a list of words, this program arranges them into a crossword grid
+and also provides useful methods (yes uses classes) to retrieve and manipulate the data.

 ### input